Bellage2003/INFO448-HelloAndroid/README.md

+## Extra credit: Another developer option from the Developer Options screen
+I chose the "Always show crash dialog" option from the Developer Options screen.
+This option, when enabled, prompts the device to display a dialog box every time an application crashes, asking whether the developer wants to close the app or wait for it to respond.
+Regarding its usefulness for this class this quarter, it can be a valuable debugging tool.
+Enabling this option allows me to quickly identify and address any application crashes that may occur during development.
+This can be especially helpful if I'm working on development assignments.
+It provides immediate feedback on any issues, streamlining the debugging process and ultimately leading to a more stable final product.
+Therefore, I believe I will definitely use this feature this quarter.

 # UW Homework: Hello Android
 This homework is designed to force you to ensure that the tools are correctly installed on your machine, and that you can: